5jt/dyalog-cookbook/manuscript/11_makeme.md

 A>
 A> In a more complex application than ours you might prefer a different approach.
 Using an INI file for this is not a bad idea: it gives you way more freedom in defining all sorts of things while a DYAPP allows you to define just the modules to be loaded, and to execute some code.
 A>
-A> Also, if you have not one but quite a number of applications to deal with it is certainly not a bad idea to use a generalized user command like `]runmake`.
+A> Also, if you have not one but quite a number of applications to deal with it is certainly not a bad idea to implement your own generalized user command like `]runmake`.

 `Execute`, `Tester` and `Tests` have no place in the finished application, and we don't need to establish the test helpers either.